Impure Simplicial Complexes: Complete Axiomatization: Axiom System S5 "22C8

 \section{Axiom System \texorpdfstring{$\Sfive^{\isdef}$}{S5\unichar{"22C8}}}

-The main goal of this paper is to provide a sound and complete axiomatization for the notion of validity from Def.~\ref{def:valid}.
-Since pure simplicial models correspond to Kripke models with equivalence accessibility relations, their logic is an extension of multimodal $\Sfive$, the epistemic logic with positively and negatively introspective knowledge (the extension deals with the locality of propositional variables).
-The ability of agents to crash can be reasonably expected to weaken the logic somewhat but one could still expect some subsystem of $\Sfive$.
+The main goal of this paper is to provide a sound and complete axiomatization for the notion of validity from Definition~\ref{def:valid}.
+Since pure simplicial models correspond to Kripke models with equivalence accessibility relations, their logic is an extension of multimodal~$\Sfive$, the epistemic logic where individual knowledge has both positive and negative introspection (the extension deals with the locality of propositional variables).
+The susceptibility of agents to crashes can be reasonably expected to weaken the logic somewhat but one could still expect some subsystem of $\Sfive$.

-As we have discovered, the impact of dead agents and undefined formulas is quite drastic and, interestingly, affects the core reasoning, both modal and propositional, rather than the additional epistemic properties.
+As we have discovered, the impact of dead agents and undefined formulae is quite drastic and, interestingly, affects the core reasoning, both modal and propositional, rather than the additional epistemic properties.
 Although these results are from~\cite{vDitKuz22arXiv}, we find it instructive to repeat the proofs found there as it provides insight to the reader on why these axioms/rules are invalid in their ``usual'' form.

 Firstly, the \emph{normality axiom}~\textbf{K} at the basis of all normal modal logics is not valid even for the above weaker notion of validity: